bennypc/bennypc/README.md

 ### Hi there, my name is Benny Chinvanich 👋

 I'm a 19 year old first-year student at the University of British Columbia currently pursuing a degree for a Combined Major in Business and Computer Science.
-Most of my projects will be in this repository however some of my projects are currently in private repositories.
+Most of my projects will be located here however some of my projects are currently in private repositories.
 Feel free to contact me via LinkedIn!

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/benny-chinvanich-6182261a4/ "LinkedIn")
 <!--